eazeldon/Django-mini-project4/README.md

 46. The username is important because it will give you the key to access the bucket through cloud9, Heroku and GitHub.
 Download the .csv file
 47. Test your bucket
 48. Set-up you Travis CI & connect it to GitHub
-49. Go your account
+49. Go to your account
 50. Select your project – click to the switch next to your project name
 51. On build, click unknown and select markdown in the pop-up
-52. Create the travis.yml file
+52. Create the travis.yml file in your Cloud9
 53. Enter the needed information in the travis file
 54. After you’ve completed everything in Cloud9 push to GitHub to host your code